 Clinical Practice (Field Experiences)

-The Teacher Education Programs at Saint Anselm College have adopted a clinical practice model.
+The Teacher Education Program at Saint Anselm College has adopted a clinical practice model.
 Teacher education candidates have multiple and diverse clinical placements across settings and grade levels.
 Candidates will complete a clinical experience in one of each of the following grade groupings: K-2, 3-4, and 5-6.
 Candidates will also experience a variety of school settings (e.g. urban, suburban, and Catholic schools).

-During each clinical experience, students take an active participatory role in an assigned classroom.
+During each clinical experience, students take an active, participatory role in an assigned classroom.
 The clinical placements are embedded in education courses with correlating assigned projects and experiences intended to connect theoretical foundation with practical application.
-Prior to their Capstone Clinical Experience, students have completed multiple experiences and more than 100 hours in classrooms.
+Prior to their clinical capstone experience, students will have completed multiple experiences and more than 100 hours in classrooms.

 Elementary Education Required Courses

 During advising meetings, an individualized plan of study will be developed for each student.
 Refer to the plan of study for the timing of the courses.
 In addition to core requirements, the following content and major courses are required:

 - CH/PS 100 ST: Integrated Science (Education) (before ED 390)